Madison County Common Pleas Court

 The Law Office of Brian Jones can assist you with with any felony charge heard at the Madison County Common Pleas Court.
 We will walk you through Arraignment, Discovery, Pre-Trial, Motions, Trial, Sentencing, Appeals, and other Post-Conviction options.
 For more information (CLICK HERE).

 If you or someone you know is facing criminal prosecution in the Madison Common Pleas Court, then contact a lawyer as soon as possible.
-Contact our team now (740) 217-4773 for more information about how our dedicated attorneys can serve you.
+Contact our team now (740) 217-4773 for more information about how our dedicated criminal defense attorneys in Delaware can serve you.
 Call to schedule a consultation where we will create a strategic defense plan for you.